alibekU/sales_forecast/README.md

 # Modelling
 The model that was used for forecasting is XGBoost regressor as it showed the best results in terms of mean absolute error (MAE) of 0.8 (items/month) compared to Linear Regression (MAE of 1.8 on test data) and Random Forest (MAE of 1.2 on test data). <br/>
-In the code I currently use I am not performing grid search parameter optimization as it takes several our to train the model without it, but in the future I plan to use less data and try to optimize the model.<br/>
+In the code I currently use I am not performing grid search parameter optimization as it takes several hours to train the model without it, but in the future I plan to use less data and try to optimize the model.<br/>
 On the models that used less data (3 shops) I ran grid search parameter optimization with the following parameters: <br/>
 `parameters = { <br/>
                 "max_depth"        : [ 1, 3], <br/>